Bryan Cranston: 1980–1993: Career beginnings

-Career breakthrough and Malcolm in the Middle
+1994–2006: Breakthrough and Malcolm in the Middle

 In 1994, Cranston got the recurring role of Dr. Tim Whatley, Jerry's dentist, on Seinfeld.
 He played the role until 1997.
 In 1996, he played the first of his two biographical roles as an astronaut when he portrayed Gus Grissom in the film That Thing You Do!.
 In 1997, he played a supporting role in the Michael Dudikoff action film Strategic Command, alongside Richard Norton, Paul Winfield, and Stephen Quadros.
 Later that year he had a small role in Babylon 5 as Ericsson, a starship captain who sacrifices himself as part of a plan to save the galaxy.

 In 1998, Cranston appeared in the episode "Drive" of The X-Files written by Vince Gilligan.
 That same year, he played his second astronaut role when he portrayed Buzz Aldrin in the HBO miniseries From the Earth to the Moon.
 In 1999, Cranston wrote and directed the film Last Chance.
 That same year he made his second appearance for a recurring role on the CBS sitcom The King of Queens, playing Doug Heffernan's neighbor, Tim Sacksky.
 In 1998, he appeared in Steven Spielberg's Saving Private Ryan, as one-armed War Department Colonel I.W.
 Bryce, who reported to General George Marshall that Private Ryan was the last survivor of his brothers, and his assumed location.
 His theatrical credits include starring roles in The God of Hell, Chapter Two, The Taming of the Shrew, A Doll's House, Barefoot in the Park, Eastern Standard, Wrestlers and The Steven Weed Show, for which he won a Drama-Logue Award.